Rigo-stack/HNote/README.md

 Overview:
 Ai-Composition is an application made to enhance note-taking efficiency.
-It converts handwritten text into digital form and provides AI-driven advice to improve note structure and comprehension.
+It converts images to text  and provides AI-driven advice to improve note structure and comprehension.

 ## Features